 • Confirmed dementia diagnosis by a clinician

-• Traditional Medicare Parts A & B as primary insurance, NOT Medicare Advantage, NOT PACE/LIFE
+• Traditional Medicare Parts A & B as primary insurance, NOT Medicare Advantage, and not PACE/LIFE

 • Not a long-term resident of a nursing facility